 Ok, maybe not afraid of the rain, but close…

 On second thought, one of our dogs might actually be afraid of the rain.
-The second a drop of water falls from the sky, she refuses to go outside onto the grass, and if we force her to, she tiptoes around the dewy blades as gently as possibly, acting like we are forcing a horrible death upon her.
+The second a drop of water falls from the sky, she refuses to go outside onto the grass, and if we force her to, she tiptoes around the dewy blades as gently as possible, acting like we are forcing a horrible death upon her.

 With some of the recent storms that have recently taken over Ohio during the what should be sleeping hours of the morning, sleep has been hard to come by.
-If not for the loud bangs of thunder or the bright flashes of lightning, then it’s two 40+ pound dogs who think they are sneaky as they try to tip-toe onto the bed one paw at a time, then quickly lay down in a ball as still as possibly.
+If not for the loud bangs of thunder or the bright flashes of lightning, then it’s two 40+ pound dogs who think they are sneaky as they try to tip-toe onto the bed one paw at a time, then quickly lay down in a ball as still as possible.
 Stealthy they are not, but totally adorable they are.

 Yes, our dogs, Sweetie, and Brownie, are afraid of storms and want to snuggle in close as soon as that first clap of thunder sounds off in the far distance.
 Unfortunately, they don’t stay in that tight ball.
 Within minutes, they are sprawled out, and I am usually the one hanging on for dear life to the edge of the bed, clutching whatever piece of the blanket I can salvage for myself in an attempt to stay warm.
 I’ll try to make due with what I have, but soon, I start to slip off and know that something has to change.